hat-open/hat-monitor/docs/monitor.rst

         (see `Component lifetime`_).
 It consists of two properties:

         - `token` is optional number, used as unique token as a client's response to master's blessing request `token`.
-          When response `token` is set to exactly the same value as the request `token`, it means component is active, that is, it started providing its functionality.
+When response `token` is set to exactly the same value as the request `token`, it means component is active, that is, it started providing its primary functionality.
 When component is no more active, it revokes this `token` by setting it to ``None``.
 Hereafter this `token` is called response `token`.

-        - `ready` is boolean indicating whether component is ready to provide its functionality.
+        - `ready` is boolean indicating whether component is ready to provide its primary functionality.

 Master slave communication